What is the BVICO Tenkara Academy?

 Tenkara (ten-ka-ra; テンカラ) is a minimalist form of fly fishing that hails from Japan but is now growing in popularity in the United States because it is lightweight, very effective, and, yet, simple.
 Boulder Valley ICO offers on an ongoing basis a Tenkara Academy that teaches tenkara flycasting and fly tying on a range of outings.
 Graduates of the academy are eligible to purchase top-quality Tenkara USA equipment at a very steeply discounted price so that they and their families can enjoy tenkara on their own.
 Graduates are also able to purchase flies and fly-tying supplies from Rocky Mountain Anglers at a 15% discount.
 The graduation requirements for the BVICO Tenkara Academy and the enrollment form are found here.
 Each outing posted to the BVICO website will indicate whether it counts toward the graduation requirements for this academy.

 How Can I Learn Tenkara Flycasting Quickly?

-The single best resource for learning Tenkara is a book by the founder of Tenkara USA that can be borrowed (by participants and volunteers, alike) from Boulder Valley ICO gear depot once it has been stocked.
+The single best resource for learning Tenkara is a book by the founder of Tenkara USA that can be borrowed (by participants and volunteers, alike) from Boulder Valley ICO gear depot.
 Key skills can also be learned from the videos linked below.
 Tenkara flycasting relies on a small, articifical fly that is attached to a short length of thin, clear cord called “tippet” that is then connected to a thicker, opaque cord called the “line”.
 There are two types of line; Boulder Valley ICO uses both level line and braided line.
 The line is then attached to a long, telescoping rod.